WFGX

-WFGX (channel 35) is a television station licensed to Fort Walton Beach, Florida, United States, serving northwest Florida and southwest Alabama as an affiliate of MyNetworkTV.
-It is owned by Sinclair Broadcast Group alongside Pensacola-licensed dual ABC/NBC affiliate WEAR-TV (channel 3); Sinclair also provides certain services to Mobile, Alabama–licensed WPMI-TV (channel 15) and Pensacola-licensed independent station WJTC (channel 44) under a local marketing agreement (LMA) with Deerfield Media.
+WFGX (channel 35) is a television station licensed to Fort Walton Beach, Florida, United States, serving northwest Florida and southwest Alabama.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WFGX is owned by Sinclair Broadcast Group alongside dual ABC/NBC affiliate WEAR-TV (channel 3) and is co-managed with WPMI-TV (channel 15) and WJTC (channel 44).

 WFGX and WEAR-TV share studios—which also house master control and some internal operations for WPMI-TV and WJTC—on Mobile Highway (US 90) in unincorporated Escambia County, Florida (with a Pensacola mailing address); WFGX's transmitter is located in unincorporated Baldwin County, Alabama (northeast of Robertsdale).

 History

 WFGX signed on the air on April 7, 1987, as an independent station, the second in the market after WJTC.
 It was the third of four stations in Florida to be owned by Tampa-based Family Group Broadcasting, and the second Florida station founded by it after Tampa's WFTS-TV (which had been sold three years prior).

 In 1995, Family Group Broadcasting entered into a local marketing agreement (LMA) with Heritage Media, then-owner of WEAR.
 This enabled WFGX to become the area's WB affiliate on September 29, 1996, taking the affiliation from WBQP-CD.
 The station's former analog signal on UHF channel 35 was very weak (509 kilowatts), resulting in marginal (at best) reception outside Okaloosa County.
 It was barely viewable even in Pensacola, and could not be seen at all over the air on the Alabama side of the market.
 Despite the shortfall in coverage, WFGX has long identified as "Pensacola–Fort Walton Beach," which is unusual since the city of license is normally listed first when a station references another city in its legal on-air identification.
 It had to rely on cable and satellite carriage in order to reach the entire market.

 Sinclair Broadcast Group took over WFGX's operations after Heritage sold its television division to Sinclair in 1997.
 When the stronger WBPG (channel 55, now WFNA) signed on from Gulf Shores, Alabama, on September 2, 2001, it replaced WFGX as the area's WB affiliate.
 WFGX then became an independent station, airing home shopping programming from Jewelry Television, syndicated shows and infomercials.
 Sinclair purchased WFGX outright in 2004.